The Daily Walk with Love

 Check out the “Website Below the Website!” — We have much more for you right at the bottom of every article and page on our site: RSS News Feeds from Fox News, politics from The Hill, and the latest tech news from ZDNet, plus classic rock music videos and a few inspirational videos, too.
 It’s all the way down at the very bottom of each page.
 Click here to be taken down to our Special Feature for you!
 Be sure to see the list of our Featured Pages at the bottom-most area there, too.

 The Daily Walk with Love needs your charitable help.
 I am the owner here, Paul, there is no other owner, and I must live on a minimum disability while I try to run this website.
 It has not been at all easy.
 Because we host a lot of videos here, our hosting (with GoDaddy’s server computers) is at an elevated level.
-Therefore, hosting costs me about $100 per six months and in my current situation I simply cannot come up with that on my own.
+Therefore, hosting costs me about $120 per six months and in my current situation I simply cannot come up with that on my own.
 Any kind soul liking any of my content and wanting to help me, and perhaps become a sponsor or partner should first send an email to Paul Evans, firstname.lastname@example.org.
 Any major sponsorship will get you a permanent ad near the top of the sidebar, which shows with every article and page back to our beginnings in 2014.
 Thank you and God Bless you all!!

 Wikipedia says of The Who: